 ● The therapy should not be applied directly; there should be a protective barrier between your skin and the athletic wraps to prevent direct contact with skin.
 Caldera’s Sports Wrap is made from a high-quality four-way stretch neoprene material that allows maximum conformity, heat or cold transfer, and comfort.

 ● Limit the application to 15-20 minutes once you start and you can reapply after an interval of 1 to 2 hours.

 ● Don’t underestimate the power of ice therapy

-People treat a sports injury such as a sprained ankle or knee with cold therapy and you don’t need to be a pro to use the most common way to treat your injury.
-You can potentially use the techniques that are used worldwide by the pro athletes for better pain management, inflammation reduction, and other healing benefits.
-With this in mind, it is best to begin cold therapy treatment as quickly as possible because cold therapy is most effective within 48 hours following your injury.
+People treat a sports injury such as a sprained ankle or knee with cold therapy.
+You don’t need to be a pro to have access to the most common and effective way to treat your injury.
+Use the techniques that are used worldwide by the pro athletes for better pain management, inflammation reduction, and other healing benefits.
+Ideally begin cold therapy treatment as quickly as possible.
+Cold therapy is most effective within 48 hours following your injury.
 Typically after the swelling and redness are subsided you can transition to applying heat therapy to the injured area.
 Some of you might be prone to hypersensitivity to cold therapy or may be allergic to ice.
-So make sure there is always a barrier and it does not come directly in contact with your skin.
+Make sure there is always a barrier and it does not come directly in contact with your skin.
 If the redness or itching occurs in the area where heat is applied it’s recommended to remove the wrap immediately and let the area rewarm.

 ● Heat therapy for back pain